 A knowledgeable tech recruiter can make all the difference in this cutthroat talent market.

-2. Attract Candidates With a Positive Work-Life Balance
+2. Attract tech talent With a Positive Work-Life Balance

 Office slides.
 Jeans and flannel.
 Bringing your dog to work…we all know the trappings of tech culture.
 It’s basically the polar opposite of your traditional corporate workplace.